Topological metrizations of trees, and new quartet methods of tree inference

 \begin{alg} (QDC/M) Quartet Distance Consensus with distance method M

-Input: A collection of gene trees on taxa $X$ \begin{enumerate} \item For each subset of four taxa $x,y,z,w \in X$, determine the \emph{dominant} (i.e., most frequent) quartet $xy|zw$, $xz|yw$, or $xw|yz$ displayed on the gene trees.
+Input: A collection of binary trees on subsets of taxa $X$ \begin{enumerate} \item For each subset of four taxa $x,y,z,w \in X$, determine the \emph{dominant} (i.e., most frequent) quartet $xy|zw$, $xz|yw$, or $xw|yz$ displayed on the input trees.
 In the case of a tie, choose from the most frequent uniformly at random. \item With $\mathcal Q$ the set of dominant quartets, apply QDS with M. \end{enumerate}

 \end{alg}

 Straightforward modifications lead to a formulation of Rooted Triple Distance Consensus (RTDC).

 While QDC is similar to the clade-distance based STAR of \cite{Liu2009}, and split-distance based $\text{NJ}_{st}$ (a.k.a.
 U-STAR/NJ) of \cite{Liu2011}, both of those average distances across gene trees, while QDC/M instead chooses the dominant quartets across gene trees to define a distance.
 Note that Rooted Triple Consensus of \cite{EwingvH2008} similarly choses the dominant rooted triple for rooted species tree inference, and inference of a population tree by the BUCKy software \cite{Larget2010} proceeds through choosing dominant quartets, though neither utilizes a distance.